eheyne/user-management/tutorial.md

 }
 ```

 The next thing that needs to be done is to create a folder called `templates`.
-Create this folder at the root of the project step.
+Create this folder at the root of your workspace.

 In the `index.html`, cut the `user-list-template` out of the `index.html` file and paste it into its own file called `user-list.tpl` and save it to the templates folder.
 When doing this do not include the `script` tag as the template file that you created is no longer a script embedded in the HTML.
 Do the same thing for the `edit-user-template` and call it `edit-user.tpl`.